Straxite/FlowFiles/README.md

 . snappy switcher
 .
 Neue Machina Font, SF Pro Display Font, JetBrains Mono Nerd Font
 . sddm (i use pixie theme for sddm its cute af, if u wanna use that | https://github.com/xCaptaiN09/pixie-sddm | Go check it out!)
+.
+Momoisay (for the terminal animated girl | https://github.com/Mon4sm/momoisay | install it from here)

 ## Keybindings